Podcast

 My podcasting assistant is always listening to me, and very quick to give me practical advice.

-Or an HR person that has extensive knowledge about employee relations, or conflict resolution, etc. Or, a licensed medical professional, or lawyer, etc., that is trying to attract new business by writing a book about a particular specialty.
-We all know that a simple business card, a tri-fold brochure, and a resume, don’t cut it anymore.
-But a well-written book can become an amazing and very powerful way to stand out from the crowd of “experts”.
+Or an HR person with extensive knowledge of employee relations, conflict resolution, etc. Or a licensed medical professional, lawyer, etc., trying to attract new business by writing a book about a particular specialty.
+We all know that a simple business card, a tri-fold brochure, and a resume no longer cut it.
+But a well-written book can become a unique and powerful way to stand out from the crowd of “experts.”

-I believe that you have an obligation to yourself, to your family, and to the world, to share that information, knowledge, and experience with others.
-Luckily, we now live in a world where this is easier to accomplish by several powerful methods – by writing, by making videos, by making podcasts, and teaching face-to-face, etc.
+You are obligated to yourself, your family, and the world to share that information, knowledge, and experience with others.
+Luckily, we now live in a world where this is easier to accomplish by several powerful methods – writing, making videos, making podcasts, teaching face-to-face, etc.

-There are no more roadblocks, or gatekeepers, or bureaucrats, that can stop us.
-I’m certain that you’re here reading my blog because you feel and believe the same way as I do about all of this.
+There are no more roadblocks, gatekeepers, or bureaucrats that can stop us.
+I am confident you are reading my blog because you feel and believe like I do.
 And, by the way, making money doing this is a good thing for everyone involved.

 I believe that looking at self-publishing as a business, first and foremost, is the surest way to become successful in self-publishing.
-Once you understand that your book, and yourself, are the products that you are selling to your audience, you will start to become a successful self-publisher.
+Once you understand that your book and you are the products you are selling to your audience, you will become a successful self-publisher.

+The success of your book, business, career, and life depends on it.
 If you treat your self-publishing as a hobby, it will only reward you like a hobby.
 If you treat it like a business, it will reward you like a business.
-The mindset for a hobby is totally different than the mindset for business.
-You must decide which mindset you are going with.
-The success of your book, your business, your career, and your life depends on it.
+The mindset for a hobby is different than the mindset for a business.
+You must decide which perspective you are going with.

 Developing a business mindset, and getting in touch with your inner capitalist, is the best way to help people find the guidance and answers they are looking for.
-This is how you sell more books AND get more clients.
-This is how you build a successful life and help others become successful too.
+This attitude is how you sell more books AND get more clients.
+This view is also how you build a successful life and help others succeed.

-When deciding how to create my podcast, I knew that I had to keep the process simple and foolproof – but still produce professional results.
-Here is the quick version of the process that I came up with:
+When deciding how to create my podcast, I knew I had to keep the process simple and foolproof – but still produce professional results.
+Here is the short version of the process that I came up with:

 A. First I write my blog post in MS Word.